mlshehab/learning_true_objectives/README.md

 ## Description

-Code for the paper "Learning True Objectives"
+Code for the paper [Learning true objectives: Linear algebraic characterizations of identifiability in inverse reinforcement learning](https://proceedings.mlr.press/v242/shehab24a.html), published in [L4DC 2024](https://l4dc.web.ox.ac.uk/home).
+The extended version of the paper can be found [here](https://dx.doi.org/10.7302/23151).

 ## Usage
 To clone the repository and install the requirements, run the following: